robertdigital/workstation-setup-guide/kubeflow-setup.md

 }
 ```

-Test: `docker run --rm nvidia/cuda nvidia-smi`
+Do `sudo pkill -SIGHUP dockerd` to restart the Docker daemon.

-## Installing Minikube (Single Node Only)
+To test: `docker run --rm nvidia/cuda nvidia-smi`

-[Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run Kubernetes locally.
-Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
+## Installing Kubeflow with Minikube (Single Node Only)

-We will add instructions for multiple node Kubernetes at a later date.
+[Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run Kubernetes locally on a single node.
+This is very useful if, for example, you can a 4 GPU machine (e.g. DGX Station) that you are sharing among a small team, or have many infrequent users that may need to use it (e.g. in a University).

 ### Install Minikube